kanghengliu/vicinae-scripts-runner-extension/README.md

 Launch your favorite shell snippets from Vicinae.
 Use the catalog command for discovery, or jump straight into a saved script with a dedicated no-view command.

+## Roadmap
+- [x] Run scripts by searching at vicinae
+- [x] Control Catalogue to view available scripts
+- [ ] Add standalone commands to control catalogue (Ex.
+Rename workspace is not a script thus can't be indexed in control catalogue)

 ## Configure Scripts

 All definitions live in `src/scripts.ts`: